 Shipping from the State of Kansas to Texas

-Kansas is bordered by Nebraska on the north; Missouri on the east; Oklahoma on the south; and Colorado on the west.
-The state is divided into 105 couKansas, situated on the American Great Plains, gained statehood as the 34th one on January 29, 1861.
-Its path to statehood was long and bloody: After the Kansas-Nebraska Act of 1854 opened the two territories to settlement and allowed the new settlers to determine whether the states would be admitted to the union as “free” or “slave,” North and South competed to send the most settlers into the region.
-This quickly led to violence,and the territory became known as “Bleeding Kansas.”
-The state capital is Topeka.
+Kansas, situated on the American Great Plains, gained statehood as the 34th in the country on January 29, 1861.
+Its path to statehood was a long one filled with blood.
+The Kansas-Nebraska Act of 1854 opened both territories to settlement and allowed the new settlers to decide whether the states would be admitted into the union as “free” or “slave”.
+The north and south competed to send the most settlers into the region and this quickly resulted in violence.
+Hence the appellation “Bleeding Kansas”.

-In 1954, it became a battleground of the civil rights movement when the landmark Brown v.
-Board of Education of Topeka case was decided in the Supreme Court, ending the doctrine of “separate but equal” in public schools.
-Kansas is also known for its contributions to jazz music, barbecue.
+In 1954, Kansas became a battleground of the civil rights movement when the pivotal Brown v.
+Board of Education of Topeka case was decided in the Supreme Court.
+This resulted in the abolishment of the “separate but equal” doctrine in public schools.
+Kansas is also known for its contributions to jazz music and barbecue.

-Kansas is called the Sunflower State; Wheat State; Jayhawk State of the country.
-The state motto is Ad astra per aspera (“To the stars through difficulties”) that simulates its history of struggle.
+Kansas has some nicknames including Sunflower State, Wheat State, and Jayhawk State of the country.
+The state’s motto is “Ad Astra per Aspera” which means “to the stars through difficulties” which simulates its history of struggle.

 Shipping to the State of Kansas to Texas

 Spanish missionaries were the earliest European settlers in Texas, founding San Antonio in 1718.
 Hostile natives and isolation from additional Spanish colonies kept Texas sparsely occupied until following the Revolutionary War and the War of Mexican self-government when the newly established Mexican government began to allow settlers from the U.S. to claim land there.
-This lead to an inhabitant’s explosion, but dramatically abridged the percentage of the population with Mexican heritage, causing friction with the government in Mexico City.
-After a number of smaller insurrections, the Texas Revolution broke out, and the state became an independent nation in 1836.
-However, the newly formed Texas Republic was not capable to defend itself from further incursions by Mexican troops and eventually negotiated with the U.S. to join the union in 1845.
+This led to an inhabitant explosion, but dramatically abridged the percentage of the population with Mexican heritage, causing friction with the government in Mexico City.